-- Side silvery, without dark marks
+- Body is silvery all over, without dark marks

 Thought to prefer high wave action areas such as sand bars where the crashing waves dislodge and suspend small crabs and other small crustaceans.
 Feeds on fishes and invertabrates.